Some mixed Hodge structure on l^2-cohomology of covering of K\"ahler manifolds: preliminaries.

-\begin{lemma} Let $D:E\to F$ be a differential operator with holomorphic coefficiants between holomorphic vector bundles.
-Then there exists an operator $\p D:\p E\to \p F$ \end{lemma} \begin{proof}In local trivialisation $\O^n\simeq E$, $\O^m\simeq F$, $D$ is given has $\sum_{|I|\leq r}a_{I}\partial_{I}$ with $a_{I}$ holomorphic function. $\p E$, and $\p F$ are $\O$ modules, hence It suffice to study $D=\partial_{I}$.
-But the claim is then a consequence of Cauchy inequalities. \end{proof} \begin{lemma} is well defined and exact. \end{lemma}
+\begin{lemma} Let $D:E\to F$ be a differential operator with holomorphic coefficients between holomorphic vector bundles.
+Then there exists an operator $\p D:\p E\to \p F$ . \end{lemma} \begin{proof}In local trivialisation $\O^n\simeq E$, $\O^m\simeq F$, $D$ is given as $\sum_{|I|\leq r}a_{I}\partial_{I}$ with $a_{I}$ an holomorphic function.
+But $\p E$, and $\p F$ are $\O$ modules, hence it is enough to study $D=\partial_{I}$.
+The claim is then a consequence of the Cauchy inequalities. \end{proof} \begin{lemma} is well-defined and exact. \end{lemma}

-Question: It seems natural to extends functor direct $L^2-$images to an exact functor from category of $D_{X}$coherent modules to category of $\N(G)-$sheaves.
-So that above lemma and proof of prop. \ref{filteredquasiisomorphism} will be simple consequences.
+Remark: It seems natural to extend the functor direct $l^{2}-$images to an exact functor from the category of $D_{X}-$coherent modules to the category of $\N(G)-$sheaves.